Ada-Developers-Academy/core/intro-to-functions/defining-functions.md

 ```

 Based on the function signature, are you able to tell or predict:
 - That it is a function?
-How are you able to tell?
+  - How are you able to tell?
 - The name of the function?
 - What the responsibility of this function is?
-How are you able to predict?
+  - How are you able to predict?
 - How many parameters it takes in?
-How are you able to tell?
+  - How are you able to tell?
+- Answer these questions for all three parameters:
+  - What is its name?
-- What is the name of the first parameter?
-What is its implied meaning?
-What is its implied data type?
-How are you able to predict?
+  - What is its implied meaning?
+  - What is its implied data type?
+  - How are you able to predict?
-    - ... for the second parameter?
-    - ... for the third parameter?

 ## Function Bodies: Python Logic Still Applies